faridtooba/securityplus-notes-domain2-threats-vulnerabilities.md/README.md

 - Fake alerts (hoaxes) often generate help-desk or SOC tickets
 - Analysts document and escalate social-engineering incidents
 - Supports user-awareness training and threat reporting processes

+# Domain 2.3 – Race Conditions

+### Definition
+A race condition occurs when multiple processes or threads access a shared resource simultaneously, and the program’s outcome depends on the timing of those events.

+### Example (TOCTOU)
+- A program checks if a file is safe.
+- Attacker replaces the file after the check but before the program uses it.
+- Result: attacker’s malicious file runs with elevated privileges.

+### Impacts
+- Privilege escalation
+- Data corruption or inconsistent state
+- Denial of Service (crash)

+**SOC Relevance:**
+- Indicators include rapid file or registry changes from multiple processes.
+- EDR/SIEM alerts may show unexpected privilege escalation or modified binaries.
+- Analysts correlate timestamps to detect potential TOCTOU exploitation.